linux-printer-troubleshooter/shell-script/README.md

 using ipp ddnsd or other protocols which are supported by almost all printers.
 This can make you achieve a very basic printing  Unless your printer has advanced or Extra Features, then (Only Then! you may install their drivers.

+Make Sure Your Printer is Connected to Network before Opening Printer URI Page.

 <a href="https://www.flaticon.com/free-icons/print" title="print icons">Print icons created by Freepik - Flaticon</a>